 Teens and young adults are the group with the second highest risk of contracting meningitis.
 As such, it's strongly recommended they receive the meningitis ACWY vaccination that protects against four main strains of the disease they are at risk of.

 Right now, only 33% of eligible young people are vaccinated which does concern experts.
 Because teens are also the group most likely to carry meningococcal bacteria responsible for many cases of meningitis - thanks to typical teenage activities such as kissing and sharing drinks - vaccinating your teen may also help protect other members of the family.

 Most adults over the age of 25 don't need additional protection against meningitis.
 "The main exception is if you are travelling to an area where vaccination is recommended, such as sub-Saharan Africa.
 It's compulsory for pilgrims attending Hajj or Umrah.
 Without proof of vaccination you will not be allowed into Saudi Arabia," says Donovan.
 Meningitis vaccination is not available on the NHS, but other forms of travel vaccination are available.

 Meningitis in the elderly

 The main issue in this group is exposure to pneumococcal bacteria, which can cause meningitis as well as other life-threatening conditions.
 "The over-55s are at higher risk of infection with meningitis, as the immune system starts to deteriorate.
-Vaccination is available on the NHS for the over-65s," says Donovan.
-The PPV jab protects against 23 strains of pneumococcal bacteria.
+Meningitis vaccination is available on the NHS for the over-65s," says Donovan.
+The PPV vaccine protects against 23 strains of pneumococcal bacteria.
 It's particularly recommended for those with chronic respiratory diseases and heart disease.